-Company receives fine notice from UKVI for employing illegal workers, Civil Penalty Reduced to Zero.
+Company receives notice from UKVI for employing illegal workers, Civil Penalty Reduced to Zero.

-A Y & J Solicitors had the privilege of assisting a reputed Care Home company in resolving a UK Visas & Immigration (UKVI) civil penalty with NO action—ZERO penalties!
+A Y & J Solicitors had the privilege of assisting a reputable Care Home company by resolving a UK Visas & Immigration (UKVI) civil penalty with NO action—ZERO penalties!

 UKVI (Home Office) alleged that company DV employed an illegal worker.
 On 21st July 2017, Home Office issued a penalty of £10,000, which was payable by 22nd August 2017.
 They concluded:

 - Our client did not provide any evidence of reporting a suspected illegal worker as required.

 - Our client did not have an effective document checking service because they did not copy both sides of the BRP cards belonging to Ms K (an alleged illegal worker).

 Home Office decided that the employee in question, Ms K, was employed by our client, who did not properly carry out the Right to Work checks, and continued to employ Ms K after our client’s sponsor licence was revoked on 6th July 2015.

 Tier 2 Sponsor Licence Revoked Claiming Illegal Workers